|Guide||♦||36 Triplogs||15 Topics|

 The New Fossil Creek!

-This description covers the lower and less traveled (But no less enchanting!) portion of Fossil Creek, downstream of the Fossil Creek Wilderness Area from the point where the creek enters the Mazatzal Wilderness Area, through to its confluence with the Verde River.
+This description covers the lower and less traveled (But no less enchanting!) portion of Fossil Creek, downstream of the Fossil Creek Wilderness Area, from where the creek enters the Mazatzal Wilderness Area to its confluence with the Verde River.

-This is a relatively easy hike through a very scenic canyon.
-Campsites are numerous and swimming holes abound.
-This makes the creek a great place for a day trip or 3 day weekend, it's up to you.
-This is a great place to enjoy a little dose of Mother Nature and a nice dip in the wonderful waters of Fossil Creek.
-I will caution that due to the nature of the canyon you must cross the creek from time to time and you will get wet.
-Also of note is the fact that for the most part there is no trail.
-You must do your own route finding as you simply follow the creek on your adventure.
-Footing is really excellent in the stream due to the heavy deposits of Calcium Chloride deposited on every thing that the creek water touches.
+Here is a relatively easy hike through a very scenic canyon.
+Campsites are numerous, and swimming holes abound.
+These make the creek an excellent place for a day trip or three-day weekend.
+It's up to you.
+Fossil Creek is a great place to enjoy a little dose of Mother Nature and a swell dip in the refreshing waters of Fossil Creek.
+I will caution that due to the nature of the canyon, you must cross the creek from time to time, and you will get wet.
+Also of note is the fact that, for the most part, there is no trail.
+Route finding is required as you follow the creek on your adventure.
+The footing is excellent in the stream due to the substantial deposits of Calcium Chloride deposited on everything that the creek water touches.

-From the parking areas simply proceed downstream along the creek.
+From the parking areas, proceed downstream along the creek.
 You will immediately enter the Mazatzal Wilderness Area.
-There is a trail for the first several hundred yards but it soon disappears once you get beyond the range of the day trippers and cooler draggers.
-From the parking area the creek winds through the canyon for right at 6 miles to it's confluence with the Verde River.
-At this point you have 2 options.
-You can return upstream along Fossil Creek to your vehicle or this would be a nice shuttle hike if you turn right and head upstream along the Verde for about 3.5 miles to the campgrounds at Childs.
-The route could also be reversed.
-GPS location for the confluence of the Verde River and Fossil Creek is: 34.30598, -111.67536
+There is a trail for the first several hundred yards, but it soon disappears once you get beyond the range of the day-trippers and cooler draggers.
+The creek winds through the canyon 6-7 miles from the parking area to its confluence with the Verde River.
+At this point, you have two options.
+You can return upstream along Fossil Creek to your vehicle, or this would be a nice shuttle hike if you turn right and head upstream along the Verde for about 3.5 miles to the campgrounds at Childs.
+Reversing the route is an option too.
+GPS location for the Verde River and Fossil Creek confluence is: 34.305986, -111.675529.